Andrew-Rose1/Finance-Tracker-WebServer/README.md

 ## Development Stage: Development

+Source code and Getting Started section coming soon.
+Current build is not 100% stable and code is messy...

 ## Features
 - Define your own categories by providing keywords to look for in transaction titles.
 - See a snapshot of your current month's spending and where income is coming from.